mcu/kconfig-libs/README.md

 # kconfig-libs
-Create libraries for components like the early ESP-IDF but with a single makefile
+Build components into libraries like the early ESP-IDF but with a single makefile